What to Expect - Kidney Transplant and Dialysis Access

 - After the surgeons close the incision, you will move to recovery, where we carefully monitor you as you wake up and your new kidney continues to function.

+Post-transplant care takes place at the Post Kidney and Pancreas Transplant Clinic in the James Frenkil Building in downtown Baltimore.
 The process is similar for patients who receive a living donor kidney transplant.

 After Kidney Transplant Surgery